sartography/SpiffWorkflow/doc/intro.rst

 Associating data with a workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The difference between *specification objects* and *derivation tree objects* is also important when choosing how to store data in a workflow.
-Spiff Workflow supports storing data in two ways, both of which are not to be confused with their Python equivalents.
+Spiff Workflow supports storing data in two ways:

-- **Properties** are stored in the TaskSpec object.
-In other words, if a task causes a property to change, that change is reflected to all other instances in the derivation tree that use the TaskSpec object.
+- **Task spec data** is stored in the TaskSpec object.
+In other words, if a task causes task spec data to change, that change is reflected to all other instances in the derivation tree that use the TaskSpec object.
-- **Attributes** are local to the Task object, but are carried along to the children of each Task object in the derivation tree.
+- **Task data** is local to the Task object, but is carried along to the children of each Task object in the derivation tree as the workflow progresses.

 Other documentation
 ^^^^^^^^^^^^^^^^^^^